Governess cart: Historical context

 The governess cart is a relatively late development in horse-drawn vehicles, appearing around 1880–1900.
-The purpose of the vehicle is to be light enough to be drawn by a well-mannered pony or small horse which is gentle enough to be handled by a woman.
+The purpose of the vehicle is to be light enough to be drawn by a well-mannered pony or small horse.
 They were frequently used by governesses to transport their child charges, giving rise to the vehicle's name.
 The vehicle is also relatively safe, being difficult to overturn, fall out of, or be injured from the horse or wheels.
 Entering from the rear, instead of entering in front of a wheel, is a safer position for small children because they don't risk being run over if the horse doesn't stand still.